IBM/kif/docs/tutorial.md

 ## Pseudo-properties

 KIF extends the Wikidata data-model with the notion of **pseudo-properties**.
 These are property-like entities which are not represented as properties in Wikidata.
-For instance, labels, aliases, and descriptions, are not represented as Wikidata properties but are made available in KIF through the pseudo-properties [LabelProperty][kif_lib.LabelProperty], [AliasProperty][kif_lib.AliasProperty], [DescriptionProperty][kif_lib.DescriptionProperty].
+For instance, labels, aliases, and descriptions are not represented as properties in Wikidata but are made available in KIF through the pseudo-properties [LabelProperty][kif_lib.LabelProperty], [AliasProperty][kif_lib.AliasProperty], [DescriptionProperty][kif_lib.DescriptionProperty].

 We can use pseudo-properties in filters as if they were ordinary properties: